C0unterPo1nt/C0unterPo1nt.github.io/_posts/2025-8-24-nixing-windows.markdown

 If you're frustrated with the windows ecosystem, you should seriously think about Linux.
 Assuming you're one of my non-techie friends (the majority of the people that actually read this blog,) don't be intimidated by this post.
 I intentionally picked hard mode, an unsurprising decision if you are familiar with my proclivities.
 If you're willing to make do every now and again, Linux is a very powerful os that gives you endless control over it.
 I believe firmly that Linux is suitable to the average consumer and a wonderland to the technically inclined.

-I'll leave you with a quick shot of my desktop, featuring the illustrious Miku Hatsune, and a blurry png of my final fantasy character.
+I'll leave you with a quick shot of my desktop, featuring the illustrious Miku Hatsune, and a blurry png of my final fantasy character, and a link to my [nix configuration](https://github.com/C0unterPo1nt/nixconfig), if you're interested.
 I promise to include more pictures next time to break up the monotony of my long-windedness.

 またね